Former Ohio band director sentenced for groping teens - NewsBreak

 Watch for us in your inbox.

-AUSTINTOWN, Ohio (WKBN) – A former band director at a local school was sentenced Monday on sex charges.

 Michael Kelly, 51, was found guilty of two charges of sexual imposition.
 Kelly was the band director at Canfield High School.
-He resigned after charges were filed earlier this year.Police: Several cars stolen in Dayton reportedly connected
+He resigned after charges were filed earlier this year.Multiple injuries in Boardman ambulance crash

 According to a police report, the owner of a bar on New Road in Austintown reported that in June 2022 two of his male servers, one 15 years old and the other 19, were groped by Kelly.